Mondriaan Tower

-The Mondriaan Tower (Dutch: Mondriaantoren) is a skyscraper in Amsterdam, the Netherlands.
+The Mondriaan Tower (Dutch: Mondriaantoren) is a skyscraper located at Amstelplein 6-8, near the Amstel river, in Amsterdam, Netherlands.
+The modern office building is 120 meters high, has 30 office floors and an underlying parking garage.
+Mondriaan Tower was completed in 2002.

 It is the second tallest building in the city.
 The tower is located at the omval, an island in the Amstel river.
-The Mondriaantoren is 125 meters high and has 32 floors.
-It was opened in 2001, the tower is named for the old Dutch painter Piet Mondriaan.
+The tower is named for the old Dutch painter Piet Mondriaan.

 The head office of Delta lloyd is based in the tower.
 It has a floor space of 32,000 m2.